On the Model Theory of Second-Order Objects: Introduction

 In fact, since teams are essentially relations, it is very natural to adopt team semantics as a framework to study the model theory of sets and relations.
 Interestingly enough, there has not been much study of the model theory of logics in team semantics, with the exception of the seminal work of \textcite{Vaananen2007-VNNDLA} and the study of team ultraproducts by \textcite{luck2020team}.
-In \cite{puljujärvi2022compactness}, the study of model theory for team semantics was initated, in particular by proving a full version of the compactness theorem for independence logic and several of its fragments.
+In \cite{puljujärvi2022compactness}, the study of model theory for team semantics was initated, in particular by proving a general version of the compactness theorem for independence logic and several of its fragments: in this version, instead of theories---that is, sets of sentences---one looks at sets of possibly open formulas.
+In \cite{MR4594292}, a version of the compactness theorem for open formulas was proved where the number of free variables allowed to occur in the sets of formulas was limited to be countable.
+This limitation was then removed in \cite{puljujärvi2022compactness}.

 In this article we continue the work from \cite{puljujärvi2022compactness} and develop a model-theoretic framework for team semantics.
-We further believe this framework provides the natural environment to study the elementary and higher-order properties of sets and relations.
-In particular, we apply the model-theoretic toolkit developed in this article to study the problem of transferring categoricity for complete theories in existential second-order logic.
-This provides an important example of how team semantics can be used to deliver results on the model theory of existential second order logic.
+We further believe this framework provides the natural environment for studying the elementary and second-order properties of sets and relations.
+In particular, we apply the model-theoretic toolkit developed in this article to study the problem of transferring categoricity for complete theories in existential second-order logic. ``Categoricity transfer'' refers to the phenomenon where the categoricity of a theory in one cardinality follows from its categoricity in another cardinality; for instance, by Morley's theorem, any first-order theory that is categorical in some uncountable cardinality is, in fact, categorical in every uncountable cardinality.
+Our categoricity transfer theorems provide an important example of how team semantics can be used to deliver results on the model theory of existential second-order logic.